rebontadeb/rcciit_training/kubernetes/00-install/Readme.md

 ```
 kubeadm init --apiserver-advertise-address=10.184.42.29 --pod-network-cidr=192.168.0.0/16  --service-cidr=192.168.0.0/17
 ```
-* The above command will output a command like `kubeadm join ......`.
-Collect the same and run it in `Follower` Nodes.
+* The above command will output a command like `kubeadm join ......` Collect the same command and run it in `Follower` Nodes.

 ## Install CNI (Container Network Interface) for the cluser